microsoft/MixedReality-WebRTC/README.md

 [![Licensed under the MIT License](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/microsoft/MixedReality-WebRTC/blob/master/LICENSE)
 ![Under active development](https://img.shields.io/badge/status-public_preview-red.svg)

 **⚠ This repository currently contains a public preview under active development, intended for early adopters and to gather feedback.
-Expect frequent and unexpected breaking changes in the API interfaces.
-See the Known Issues section for details.**
+While in preview, the API is expected to be unstable and breaking changes will occur.
+See also the Known Issues section for details.**

 MixedReality-WebRTC is a collection of components to help mixed reality app developers to integrate peer-to-peer audio and video streaming into their application and improve their collaborative experience.